+1.2 Semantic Clustering.
 Semantic clustering has been studied widely and many approaches have been proposed.
 In our review, we discuss semantic clustering in terms of three parts: (1) word embedding, (2) clustering algorithms, and (3) applications.

 Semantic clustering is a form of computational linguistics that evaluates quantitative measures of similarities in the meaning of words.
-In order to process human languages computationally, there have been approaches to embed, or encode, "words" into vectors [19]-[21], as is done with "pixels" of images or "sampled frequencies" of audio data.
+In order to process human languages computationally, there have been approaches to embed, or encode, "words" into vectors [16-18], as is done with "pixels" of images or "sampled frequencies" of audio data.
 There is no straightforward way to conduct the embedding, but the main idea is that words of semantically similar meaning should have similar vectors (i.e., nearby points in the high-dimensional embedding space).

-Overall, there are two branches in word embedding: counting-based methods and predicting-based methods.
-Counting-based methods (e.g., Latent Semantic Analysis) basically rely on the statistics of word appearance in documents.
+Overall, there are two branches in word embedding: countingbased methods and predicting-based methods.
+Counting-based methods (e.g., latent semantic analysis) basically rely on the statistics of word appearance in documents.
 Predicting-based methods (e.g., neural language models) try to learn embedding by predicting a word from the nearby words.
-More details on these two branches can be found in Baroni et al. [22].
+More details on these two branches can be found in Baroni et al. [19].

-Deep learning uses computational models with multiple processing layers to learn representations of data with multiple levels of abstraction[23].
+Deep learning uses computational models with multiple processing layers to learn representations of data with multiple levels of abstraction [20].
 Given the recent success of deep learning in various other fields, there have been several approaches using deep learning in word embedding.
-For example, Word2Vec [20] is known as a well-defined and useful predicting-based method of word embedding.
+For example, Word2Vec [17] is known as a well-defined and useful predicting-based method of word embedding.
 In this research, we use Word2Vec as our building block.

 In both counting-based and predicting-based methods, there are various ways to handle "textual data" given by a set of words (i.e., word vectors) for the purpose of clustering them.
-Broadly speaking, there are hierarchical approaches (e.g., non-negative matrix factorization [24]) and partitional approaches (e.g., K-means [25]).
+Broadly speaking, there are hierarchical approaches (e.g., non-negative matrix factorization [21]) and partitional approaches (e.g., K-means [22]).
 There is no well-established preference between the two approaches.
-While Steinbach et al. [26] posit that K-means performs better than hierarchical clustering in the document clustering domain, Zhao and Karypis [27] state that even though partitional clustering algorithms (including K-means) are computationally efficient for large datasets, they are inferior to agglomerative hierarchical methods in terms of clustering quality.
-In this research, cosine similarity measures rather than Euclidean distance made more sense, thus favoring hierarchical clustering.
+While Steinbach et al. [23] posit that K-means performs better than hierarchical clustering in the document clustering domain, Zhao and Karypis [24] state that even though partitional clustering algorithms (including K-means) are computationally efficient for large datasets, they are inferior to agglomerative hierarchical methods in terms of clustering quality.
+In this research, cosine similarity measures rather than Euclidean distance made more sense, thus favoring hierarchical clustering over partitional clustering.

-Le and Mikolov [28] introduced Para2Vec, which is an extended version of Word2Vec, assigning high-dimensional vectors to paragraphs.
-However, the Para2Vec algorithm was originally designed to handle a very high number of paragraphs, and thus was less useful for our relatively small number of concept descriptions (~1,000), given as short text paragraphs.
-Therefore, we define our own similarity metric for short texts, as discussed in Section 2.2.
+Le and Mikolov [25] introduced Para2Vec, which is an extended version of Word2Vec, assigning high-dimensional vectors to paragraphs.
+However, the Para2Vec algorithm was originally designed to handle a very high number of paragraphs, and thus was less useful for our relatively small number of concept descriptions (\sim 1000), given as short text paragraphs.
+Therefore, we define our own similarity metric for short texts, as discussed in Sec.
+2.2.

-Semantic clustering has seen a wide range of applications, including document classification [29][30], filtering repetitive news/blog feeds[31], identifying topics in programming source code [32], identifying structure in a patent database [33] and identifying distance of designer's points of view [34].
-In this research, we use semantic clustering on short text descriptions, which has previously been shown to be successful in mobile malware app detection [35] customer review classification [36], and Twitter information filtering [37].
-We apply our semantic clustering algorithm in an effort to support design processes, which was a similar focus in Dong and Agogino's [38] work.
+Semantic clustering has seen a wide range of applications, including document classification [26-28] filtering repetitive news/blog feeds [29], identifying topics in programming source code [30], identifying structure in a patent database [31], and identifying distance of designer's points of view [32].
+In this research, we use semantic clustering on short text descriptions, which has previously been shown to be successful in mobile malware app detection [33], customer review classification [34], and Twitter information filtering [35].
+We apply our semantic clustering algorithm in an effort to support design processes, which was an analogous focus in Dong and Agogino's [36] work.